-Online privacy and security have become more essential with the rise of internet dependency.
+Online privacy and security have become essential with the rise of internet dependency.
 Business owners now understand that their private information is exposed to many trackers and third parties.
-To help ensure that their information is secure, many businesses are installing a virtual private network (VPN).
+To help ensure their information is secure, many businesses are installing a virtual private network (VPN).

 A VPN allows you to create a secure, encrypted private network from a public internet connection.
-Whether you’re working on a public Wi-Fi network and want to keep your activity anonymous or you're concerned about data breaches within your business, installing a VPN client offers numerous safety features, including two-factor authentication and access to password managers.
+Whether you’re working on a public Wi-Fi network and want to keep your activity anonymous or are concerned about data breaches within your business, installing a VPN client offers numerous safety features, including two-factor authentication and access to password managers.
 Setting up a VPN can protect your business for years to come.

 A VPN provides an additional layer of privacy that allows safe internet access by routing your connection through an encrypted server.
 This type of connection allows you to use a public network like a Wi-Fi hotspot securely, according to Jon Lucas, co-director of Hyve Managed Hosting.

 “The VPN connects to the internet on your behalf so that your private information is not exposed to potential risks or other people watching the network,” Lucas explained.
 “The destination site sees the VPN as the traffic origin and not the individual user.
 This means that no one can identify you or your computer as the source of data, which websites you are visiting, or what kinds of information you are sharing.”